 I managed to get a single dose antibiotic from a walk-in clinic, but was still cracking sweats by the time I got to the airport.

-I armed myself with water, requested an aisle seat, and proceeded to drink fluids nonstop.
+Armed with copious amounts of water, I requested an aisle seat, and proceeded to drink fluids nonstop.
 I was using the bathroom every 20 minutes, like clockwork, and by the time I landed for my stopover in Hong Kong 13 hours later, I really thought I was on top of it.

 How wrong I was.
 I boarded my flight for Sydney, and over the next 10 hours descended into fevers, chills, shakes and a little delirium.